referential-ai/boswell-test/README.md

 2. **Peer Evaluation**: Each LLM grades the essays written by all other models, providing detailed feedback and assigning letter grades (A+, A, A-, etc.)
 3. **Bias Analysis**: The system analyzes grading patterns to identify which models grade more strictly or leniently compared to the median
 4. **Boswell Quotient**: A comprehensive score (0-100) is calculated for each model based on performance (grades received), evaluation ability (grading consistency), and efficiency (response time)
+5. **Essay Synthesis**: The top-performing essays can be synthesized into a single, comprehensive essay that combines the strongest elements from each source
-5. **Visualization**: The framework generates charts and graphs showing performance metrics, grading distributions, timing data, and Boswell Quotient rankings
+6. **Visualization**: The framework generates charts and graphs showing performance metrics, grading distributions, timing data, and Boswell Quotient rankings
-6. **Comprehensive Reporting**: Results are organized in timestamped directories with easy-to-read tables in multiple formats (Markdown, ASCII, CSV, JSON)
+7. **Comprehensive Reporting**: Results are organized in timestamped directories with easy-to-read tables in multiple formats (Markdown, ASCII, CSV, JSON)

 The Boswell Test methodology offers several advantages over traditional benchmarks:
 - It captures nuanced evaluation capabilities, not just raw performance